 February 7, 8 & 9, 2012 – 1PM-2PM ET

 Registration fee: $350 (3 live webinars, 1 year recording access, transcripts, handouts)

-“Website Redesign Boot Camp” is a 3-webinar series that will help you get ready for your next (or first) big (or small) website redesign by providing a great overview of the latest web design trends in higher education, lessons learned from a successful big redesign project as well as a guide to iterative smaller web redesigns.
+“Website Redesign Boot Camp” is a 3-webinar series that will help you get ready for your next (or first) big (or small) website redesign by providing a great overview of the latest web design trends in higher education, lessons learned from a successful institution-wide redesign project as well as an analytics-driven redesign.

 Top trends in higher ed redesigned websites

 Stewart Foss, Founder of eduStyle and the eduStyle Awards, will present the latest trends in higher ed web design identified among the best redesigned websites (homepage, departmental, admissions, etc.) in 2011.
 He will also share a few tips to maximize your chances to win one of the prized 2012 eduStyle Awards.

 February 8, 2012 – 1PM-2PM ET – Rain date: February 15, 2012

 How to plan for and manage a successful web redesign project

 Mike Richwalsky, Director of Marketing Services at John Carroll University, will share lessons learned during the institutional web redesign project – coupled with a CMS implementation – he’s about to complete at his institution .
 From research, information architecture and communications with stakeholders to usability, design and content considerations, Mike will explain how to get ready for big (and small) web redesign projects.

 February 9, 2012 – 1PM-2PM ET – Rain date: February 16, 2012